emissary-ingress/emissary/docs/reference/configuration.md

 Ambassador sorts mappings such that those that are more highly constrained are evaluated before those less highly constrained.
 The prefix length, the request method and the constraint headers are all taken into account.

+If there's any question about how Ambassador is ordering rules, the diagnostic service is a good first place to look: the order in which mappings appear in the diagnostic service is the order in which they are evaluated.

 #### Fallback Mapping

 Ambassador will respond with a `404 Not Found` to any request for which no mapping exists.
 If desired, you can define a fallback "catch-all" mapping so all unmatched requests will be sent to an upstream service.